-Many suppliers of full spectrum CBD products in the UK openly state that their products contain class B controlled substances, namely THC, CBN, and less often CBDV.
+Many suppliers of full spectrum CBD products in the UK openly state that their products contain class B controlled substances, namely THC and CBN.

 But which of these CBD products are actually legal to sell and possess in the UK?

 There appears to be a lot of confusion surrounding this area of law and many suppliers and consumers are in the dark as to the legal situation.

 This article takes a closer look at the legalities of selling CBD products that contain controlled substances in the UK, and details the situations where this is legal, and the circumstances where it isn’t legal.

 Disclaimer – we are not lawyers and these musings do not constitute professional legal advice, nor indeed any legal advice – if you need legal advice then you must consult a qualified lawyer!

 Most suppliers and consumers of CBD products aren’t even aware that constituents within the products such as CBN (Cannabinol) are class B controlled substances in the UK, so we’ll cover the more familiar THC first.

 Unlike CBN, just about everyone is aware that THC is a class B substance – it is in the fact the compound within regular cannabis that gets users intoxicated.

 Many suppliers (not just in the UK, but also in other EU countries such as France and Germany) mistakenly quote EU law as applying to CBD extracts, and say that so long as the % content of THC within the CBD component of a product is less than 0.2% then it’s perfectly legal to sell and possess in the UK, or in their respective countries.